glpaparelli/faang-shui/java/core/Java Generics.md

 	E get(int index);
 }
 ```

-And they can be instatiated by providing arbitrary (reference) type arguments (reference types: a reference to an object):
+And they can be instantiated by providing arbitrary (reference) type arguments:
 ```java
 List<Integer>
 List<String>
 ...
 ```

-The "declaration" of a generic type is *explicit*, meaning that if we want to use a generic type `E` we have to use the explicitly show it (not as in Haskell, where everything is basically generic)
+The "declaration" of a generic type is **explicit**, meaning that if we want to use a generic type `E` we have to use the explicitly instantiate it.
 ### Type Erasure
-All type parameters of generic types are transformed to `Object` or to their first [[Java Generics#Bounded Type Parameters]] after compilation.
+All type parameters of generic types are transformed to `Object` or to their first **bounded type parameters** (see later) after compilation.
-The main reason is the backward compability with the legacy code, the result is the fact that at runtime all the instances of the same generic type have the same type.
+The main reason is the backward compatibility with the legacy code, the result is the fact that at runtime all the instances of the same generic type have the same type.

-*example:*
+**Example**:
 ```java
 List<Integer> intList = new ArrayList<Integer>();
 List<String> strList = new ArrayList<String>();

 intList.getClass() == strList.getCLass() // true
 ```
 ### Generic Methods
-Methdos can use the type parameters of the class/interface where they are defined, if any:
+Methods can use the type parameters of the class/interface where they are defined, if any:
 ```java
 interface List<E>{
 	boolean add(E element);
 	E get(int index);
 }
 ```
-The type `E` is generic and used by the methdos of the interface/class itslef
+The type `E` is generic and used by the methods of the interface/class itself.

 Methods can also introduce their own type parameters, as:
 ```java
 public static <T> T getFirst(List<T> list)
 ```
 The generic type `T` is visible only inside this method and this allow us to maintain generic abstraction of single methods
 ### Bounded Type Parameters
 ```java
 class NumList<E extends Number> {